 What to Do IMMEDIATELY After SHTF

 On the morning of December 26, 2004, the deadliest tsunami in our modern history took the lives of over 230,000 people in just a matter of minutes.
 They had no warning and nowhere to hide.
 There were reports of waves reaching heights of 100 feet and traveling at speeds of up to 500 mph!
-Its aftermath left a total of 18 countries, including India, Indonesia, and several other Indian Ocean countries completely devastated, while displacing millions of people.
-It’s important to know what to do immediately after SHTF.
+Its aftermath left a total of 18 countries, including India, Indonesia, and several other Indian Ocean countries, completely devastated while displacing millions of people.

 Stay Calm and Get to Safety

-This bit of advice is easier said than done, but remaining as calm as possible will help you to make better, quick decisions and allow you to help others who may not be coping with the situation as well as you are.
+This bit of advice is easier said than done, but remaining as calm as possible will help you make better, quick decisions and help others who may not be coping with the situation as well as you are.
 At the same time, make it your number one priority to get away from the immediate danger as quickly as possible.
 Whatever the emergency may be, whether it’s a natural disaster or an active shooter at a grocery store, do whatever it takes to get you and your family to a safer location.

 Treat Injuries